-The proposal does not need congressional approval, according to Stephen Miller, a White House senior adviser and one of President Trump’s leading aides.
+Stephen Miller is a White House senior adviser and one of President Trump’s leading aides.
 The new policy is part of his plan to curtail the number of legal immigrants seeking green cards or US citizenship every year.
 To say in precise terms, Stephen Miller’s draft policy would make it more difficult for immigrants to become legal residents or citizens if they or their dependents have ever used the US public welfare programs like Obamacare, Children’s Health Insurance Program and Supplemental Nutrition Assistance Program.

 Immigrants in the United States, who used Social Security programs or received cash welfare payments from the government in the past, have already been denied legal status.
 The new version of White House adviser Stephen Miller’s plan which the Washington Post made public in February 2018 broadens the ambit of federal aid to extend denial of legal status to a maximum number of immigrants in America.

 Foreign nationals claiming income tax credit or receiving health insurance subsidies would be brought into the ambit of the White House proposal.
 If an immigrant’s household income is as much as 250% of the poverty level in the US, he or she would be penalized with denial of legal status given the exclusion of federal benefits in the new draft policy.

 Considered the “biggest change to the US legal immigration system in decades,” the proposal for denial of legal status would make it harder for those making an insufficient living, to support their families if they choose legal status over the federal benefits.
 Immigrants like Louis Charles, a Haitian green card holder who depends on the federal aid to provide for his disabled adult daughter in spite of working 80 hours a week as a nursing assistant, would suffer, according to NBC News reports.